 Food.
 From Bookbinder and Le Bec Fin to the Reading Terminal Market to the South Philly cheesesteak giants Pat’s, Geno’s and Tony Luke’s, Philly is a great food city and don’t you ever forget it.
 The variety of food available at Citizens Bank Park is unbelievable.
 Little of it is healthy (surprise), but all of it is good.

-Some of the best is at the outfield concourse known as Ashburn Alley, named for Richie "Whitey" Ashburn, the 1950s center fielder and longtime broadcaster, whose statue is in the Alley beyond straightaway center field.
+Some of the best is at the outfield concourse known as Ashburn Alley, named for Richie "Whitey" Ashburn, the 1950s center fielder and longtime broadcaster (and original 1962 Met center fielder), whose statue is in the Alley beyond straightaway center field.
 In left field is Harry the K’s, a bar named for Ashburn’s former broadcast partner, the late Harry Kalas.
-(There’s a movement to put a statue of Kalas in the park.
-Last I heard, the only remaining thing to decide was where in the park to put it.)
+A statue of Kalas, microphone in hand, is outside.

 In right field is Bull’s BBQ, named for 1970s slugger Greg Luzinski, a takeoff on the Boog Powell concept at Baltimore’s Camden Yards, right down to the Bull himself often being there to pose for pictures with fans.
 And Luzinski’s stuff is better than Boog’s.
 Seriously: As my girl Rachel Ray would say, “Yum-O.”

 Ashburn Alley also includes outlets of Tony Luke’s cheesesteaks, and another South Philly legend, Chickie’s & Pete’s.
 This is a seafood restaurant – or, should I say, “Dis is a fish joint” – famous for its “crab fries.”
 Turns out, it’s just French fries with Old Bay seasoning mix, not fries with crabmeat.
-They’re okay, nothing special.
+They’re okay, nothing special; unlike Bull's BBQ (or Shake Shack), you shouldn't go out of your way to get some.
 Chickie’s & Pete’s 4 restaurants in Philly, including one near the Sports Complex at 1526 Packer Avenue, one on the Black Horse Pike in Egg Harbor near Atlantic City, and one at Mercer County Waterfront Park, home of the Trenton Thunder, a Yankee farm team.